CHAPTER 48: THE CHRISTMAS ORATORIO BWV 248.

 Tenor, alto and tenor recitatives.

 The tenor's recitative simply informs us of the disquiet of both Herod and the city of Jerusalum at the news of the birth; Bach calls attention to the word erschrak----to startle----by means of its high pitch and rhythmic pointing.
 The Soul (alto) responds, again supported by the upper strings but this time providing not comforting, sustained chords but flickering figures of tremor and apprehension.
 Human unease about Christ's Divinity is now a reality although the committed Soul neither recognises nor accepts it----why does His presence arouse fear in you?----You should rejoice since He has come to save the world again.

 Bach's vocal trios are always worthy of attention, original in concept and emotionally deeply moving.
-There are only three of them in the entire second Leipzig cycle: Cs 38, 122 and 116, all for different combinations of voices i.e. S, A, B (C 38), S, A, T (C 122) and S, T, B (C 116).
+He produced them sparingly; there are only three in the entire second Leipzig cycle.
+Occurring in Cs 38, 122 and 116, each is for a different combination of voices i.e. S, A, B (C 38), S, A, T (C 122) and S, T, B (C 116).

 There is no doubt that the trio for C 248/5 is most closely modelled upon that from C 122.
 Both are in minor modes and are concerned with the presence of and protection offered by the Baby Jesus.
 Both make minimal use of the alto voice; in C 122 it is doubled by the upper strings (until the coda) whilst articulating a chorale, in C 248/5 it is the voice of the Soul reminding all that Jesus is already with us.